Aetf/Aetf.github.io/source/research/index.md

 in the cluster.
 Currently, I'm working on new inference servering frameworks with better support for dynamic neural networks.

-For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Jul.
+For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Sep.
 2021).

 {% publist peifeng %}
 version: 2